LucasDLee/LucasDLee.github.io/README.md

 ## How to See the Website

-Click on the [link](https://lucasdlee.github.io/) or search up "https://lucasdlee.github.io/" to view the website.
+Visit [https://lucasdlee.github.io/](https://lucasdlee.github.io/) to view the website.